 Temporary Car Insurance in British Columbia

 In British Columbia, the ICBC sells Autoplan policies as part of the public auto insurance program.
 You may also purchase additional coverage from a private insurance company.
-If you wish to get short term insurance then you may buy a TOP or temporary operation permit.
+If you wish to get short-term insurance then you may buy a TOP or temporary operation permit.
 This allows you to drive your car on BC roads for a few days ranging from 1 day to 15 days.

-There is also an option to get temporary car insurance for a short duration of 3 to 11 months with the short term auto plan policy.
+There is also an option to get temporary car insurance for a short duration of 3 to 11 months with the short-term auto plan policy.
 Though this might cost you a surcharge fee, you may still save on the total cost of an annual policy.
-This short term Autoplan policy will insure a vehicle that you wish to test drive, transport or transfer ownership.
+This short-term Autoplan policy will insure a vehicle that you wish to test drive, transport, or transfer ownership.
 You may need temporary insurance to drive your car to a body shop for repairs or restoration.

 Temporary Car Insurance in Quebec

 Quebec is one of the provinces in Canada that has a public provincial car insurance system.
 The private insurance companies and la Société de l’assurance du Québec (SAAQ) provides car insurance in Quebec.
 So, the car insurance premiums are also the cheapest when compared to other provinces.
 You get cover for personal injuries through the public plan.
-But you have to purchase third party property liability coverage of up to $50,000 limit from a private insurance company.
+But you have to purchase third-party property liability coverage of up to a $50,000 limit from a private insurance company.
 There is additional coverage you may purchase from a private insurer.

 You may obtain a temporary transit permit or registration certificate to drive on Quebec roads.
 These permits are valid for a duration ranging from 12 hours to 1 month subject to certain conditions.
 A dealer or SAAQ can issue this temporary permit.
 This permit will be valid for a short period of time and you will have to arrange for temporary insurance.
 There are no insurance companies that offer temporary car insurance for less than 6 months.